Volunteering at Live and Let Live

 Animals at the Farm

-Live and Let Live Farm is not stable that is open to the public for riding, boarding or lessons.
+Live and Let Live Farm's Rescue and Sanctuary is not stable that is open to the public for riding, boarding or lessons.
 We don't have a lot of beginner horses, and we have many horses with special needs.
 Additionally we rescue a variety of other animals, all of whom have their own, individual idiosyncrasies.

 Children and Families

-Volunteers do all the work at Live and Let Live Farm, Inc. We always need help taking care of the horses and with maintenance of the farm, so volunteers are always welcomed.
+Volunteers do all the work at Live and Let Live Farm's Rescue and Sanctuary.
+We always need help taking care of the horses and with maintenance of the farm, so volunteers are always welcomed.
 We don't have the staff to supervise children, but our horses still need interactions with people, so we encourage families to get involved.
 Children cannot be left unsupervised on the farm property.

 How Much of a Commitment is Being a Volunteer?